wp-plugins/form-maker/readme.txt

 *Go to your Downloads folder and locate the folder with the plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.*
 4. Click “Install Now” button.
 5. Click “Activate Plugin” button for activating the plugin.
-6.If the installation does not succeed, please contact us at info@web-dorado.com.
+6.If the installation does not succeed, please [click here to contact us](https://web-dorado.com/support/contact-us.html).

 ### Updating Form Maker.